 So in order to ensure that you are gaining more potential customers, ensure that your website is responsive.

 Would you like to check whether your site is responsive?
 You can check it here.

 One of the best things you can do to improve the UX of your website is to have a well-designed website with a relevant content copy, that is, compelling as well.

 The quality of design influences how the credibility of a brand is perceived.
 Along with it, the content copy determines a website’s success when it comes to converting users.
-You can check out 10 Unknown Facts About Web Design

 Once these two factors have been taken care of, it is important that you work on the other points that we discussed earlier to ensure that your users are happy.
 This will help to turn them into leads and finally, into customers.

 The conversion rate is a measure of how many visits out of the total visits on a site turn into a conversion.
-This conversion can include an online purchase, a form submission and even a phone call based on the business objectives that the website is promoting.
+This conversion can include online purchase, a form submission and even a phone call based on the business objectives that the website is promoting.
 Conversion rate also helps you to get a better understanding of how well your website is performing.

 It is always important that you track these conversions.
 For this, you need to have an understanding of how to access your website’s analytics and set up the goals.
 You can track user interactions using heatmaps and conversion funnels.

 Now, you have sufficient data for analysis.
 On the basis of your analytics and the data relating to user interactions on your site, you can create insights on the volume of conversions happening in each area.
 Analyze why certain areas have a lower conversion than others and why certain areas have a higher conversion.
 Check what can be done to improve conversion.

 Apply the tips we discussed earlier and then track the conversion data.
 Now, you have a better UX, high conversion rate and finally, better sales, leading to growth in business.